aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module1-unit4.md

-# Lab Scenario Preview: Module 01-Unit 4 Design and implement a Virtual Network in Azure
+# Lab Scenario Preview: Introduction to Azure Virtual Networks

 ## Module 01-Unit 4 Design and implement a Virtual Network in Azure